Collinear approach for top quark production at ep colliders: Abstract

 \section{Abstract}

-An analysis study of the collinear approach for $t\overline{t}$ production at the Future Circular Collider hadron-electron (FCC-he) is performed.
-To study the heavy quark production processes, the collinear generalized double asymptotic scaling (DAS) approach at the next-to-next-to-leading order (NNLO) approximation at small Bjorken $x$ values is used.
-Bounds on the top reduced cross section at the FCC-he center-of-mass energy and at the high inelasticity are derived.
-Expanding the method to high- values of $Q^{2}$, $Q^{2}{\geq}m^{2}_{t}$, can be considered in the process analysis of new colliders.
-A nonlinear modification of the evolution of the gluon density for heavy-quark production in DIS is obtained at small $x$ from the parametrization of the proton structure function to include the effects of heavy-quark masses.\\
+An approximately analysis study of the collinear approach for $t\overline{t}$ production at the Future Circular Collider hadron-electron (FCC-he) and the Large Hadron electron Collider (LHeC) is performed.
+To study heavy quark production processes, the collinear generalized double asymptotic scaling (DAS) approach in a wide rang of $Q^{2}$ is used.
+The reduced cross sections for top quark pair production at the FCC-he (for $Q^{2}{\geq}m^{2}_{t}$) and LHeC (for $Q^{2}{\leq}m^{2}_{t}$) center-of-mass energies at the high inelasticity are derived.
+These results may be considering for both the future collider experiments at center-of-mass energy frontier and the improvement of the phenomenological models on kinematics of low values of the Bjorken variable $x$.
+The evolution of the gluon density for heavy-quark production in DIS is obtained at low $x$ to include effects of heavy-quark masses.
+A nonlinear modification of these results shown that the nonlinear corrections, with respect to the top quark mass, are very small for $Q^{2}{\propto}m^{2}_{t}$.\\

 \keywords{****}